wlevene/swarmgo/Readme copy.md

 ## Streaming Support

-wsarmgo now includes built-in support for streaming responses, allowing real-time processing of AI responses and tool calls.
+swarmgo now includes built-in support for streaming responses, allowing real-time processing of AI responses and tool calls.
 This is particularly useful for long-running operations or when you want to provide immediate feedback to users.

 ### Using Streaming